moliver28/research-handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/_index.md

    * Check the tips below for suggestions on quickly assessing predictions as false positives;
      this is a good way to quickly reduce the number of issues requiring more work
-   * If evaluation requires non-trivial investigation over more than a day calendar time, label it `capacity-planning:investigate` and investigate as you have time.
+   * If evaluation requires non-trivial investigation over more than a day calendar time, label it `capacity-planning:investigate` and investigate when you have dealt with higher priority capacity planning issues
    * If you assess that it warrants active action in the near future and is not already `capacity-planning::in-progress`:
       1. Label it `~capacity-planning:in-progress`,
       1. Add or update the due date to next week, and